neckert-451/card-shuffle/README.md

 # card-shuffle

-This repo contains the json code to run a card shuffle game in react
+This repo contains the files I used to create a React card shuffle web app.
+Includes all JavaScript and CSS files.

+>> Run app from cmd:
+>> my-app
+>> npm start